 One of the greatest compliments is to have a former student from ten years ago come back and want to teach.
 When Rene called to join the team, Trevor did not remember him.
 However, as soon as Trevor saw him arrive at Tim Horton’s, Trevor knew the school had found yet another outstanding instructor.
 From the motorcycle pictures on his walls and the multitudes of copies of motorcycle magazines on his living room table.
 Rene bleeds the same riding blood as we all do.

 Brent brings with him an amazing coaching background and a very positive laid back attitude.
 He thrives on being early and doing always that little extra.
 He has strong family beliefs that really fit in nicely with our family of riders.
 He loves his Italian motorcycle so much his wife has called it his Italian mistress Gina after Gina Lollobrigida who was the Italian version of Marilyn Monroe.
 Guess you can tell he spends a lot of time on her.
-We are excited to welcome Brent to the team and discover what his nickname will be.
+We are excited to welcome Brent to the team.

 Motorcycle Operations Manager – Lanchi “Smash“ Dech.

 M.O.M. for short… and we are not talking about her height.
 All kidding aside, Lanchi is really the nervous system of our team.
 She loves riding and helping people do things that some might see as impossible or that others may have said you yourself could not do.
 Its a little of how she met the Chief.
 She wanted to see if she was big enough to ride and from that moment, Trevor knew that her heart made up for any lack of height.
 Her will is second to none.
 She not only pushes Trevor to be the best instructor he can be, she supports our students so that they too can achieve what she has found… an amazing ride.
 She really lives up to the title of M.O.M.